 HIV and AIDS

 HIV stands for human immunodeficiency virus.
-It attacks the immune system and weakens the body's ability to fight infections and disease.
+This virus attacks the immune system and weakens the body’s ability to fight infections and disease.

 How do you catch HIV?

 HIV is spread by sexual intercourse, including vaginal, anal and sometimes even oral sex.

 The main ways to prevent HIV infection are to reduce the risk of exposure by using a condom when you have sex and not share needles and other equipment used for injecting drugs.